-- Training frontline staff working with LDA clients about Restorative Justice.
+- Trained frontline staff working with LDA clients about Restorative Justice.

-- Training the Why me? team in learning disability awareness.
+- Trained the Why me? team in learning disability awareness.

-- Delivering restorative cases (or interventions) to people with learning disabilities and developing a referral pipeline with Barnet Mencap.
+- Delivered restorative cases (or interventions) to people with learning disabilities and developing a referral pipeline with Barnet Mencap.

-- Developing Easy Read documents about Restorative Justice.
+- Developed Easy Read documents about Restorative Justice.

-- Publicly promoting the work we have done through case studies and videos.
+- Publicly promoted the work we have done through case studies and videos.

-- At the end of the project, we will share our findings with practitioners, partners and policy makers, to help raise awareness about the benefits of Restorative Justice for people with LDA, as well as communicating good practice on how to best support them through the process.
+- As the project came to an end, we shared our findings with practitioners, partners and policy makers, to help raise awareness about the benefits of Restorative Justice for people with LDA, as well as communicating good practice on how to best support them through the process.

 - We have formed a partnership with Middlesex University and their Film and TV students.
 They have been working with actors from the Learning Disability Community to produce four short films that explore how Restorative Justice may be used to help those who have Learning Disabilities.
-These films form part of this project and will be showcased during Hate Crime week 2021.
+These films (below) formed part of this project and were showcased during Hate Crime week 2021.